GoogleCloudPlatform/flink-on-k8s-operator/docs/user_guide.md

 * `RESOURCE_PREFIX`: the prefix to avoid conflict of cluster-scoped resources.
 The default value is `flink-operator-`.
 * `WATCH_NAMESPACE`: the namespace of the `FlinkCluster` CRs which the operator watches.
 The default value is empty string which means all namespaces.

-It is highly recommended to just use the default values unless you want to deploy multiple instances of the operator in a cluster, see more details in a later section of this doc.
+It is highly recommended to just use the default values unless you want to deploy multiple instances of the operator in a cluster, see more details in the How-to section of this doc.

 ### Option 2: Helm Chart